Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 in a right-side pass.
 The handwork is the mirrored equivalent from a [left-side outside pass].
 You should end in a [goofy] position.

+#### Goofy left-side inside chain turn

+It starts from a [goofy] position and the footwork for the leader is the same as in a [right-side inside turn].
+The handwork is the mirrored equivalent from a [left-side outside pass].
+You should end in a [goofy] position.

 #### Right-side outside chain turn

 Start from an [open] position.
 The footwork is the same as a right-side pass.